florin1000/javascript-essentials/var-let-const/README.md

     /*
     Reference Error, name_22 is not defined

-    so let is blocked scoped, you can't access a variable outside the block is is defined;
+    so let is blocked scoped, you can't access a variable outside the block is defined;
     */

 ```